bblanchon/ArduinoStreamUtils/README.md

 ```

 Calling `flush()` is recommended but not mandatory.
 If you don't call it, the destructor of `WriteBufferingStream` will do it for you.

+If memory allocation fails, `WriteBufferingStream` behaves as if no buffer was used: it forwards all calls to the upstream `Stream`.

 How to add logging to a stream?
 -------------------------------